-After 4 years of freedom heading up a Local Government Centre, I was needed for academic work; forced to choose; opted for the Politics department; despaired of the narrowness of the curriculum I was expected to teach and hankered after the wider, inter-disciplinary focus I had been accustomed to.....
+After 4 years of freedom heading up a Local Government Centre, I was needed for academic work; forced to choose; opted for the Politics department; despaired of the narrowness of the curriculum I was expected to teach and hankered after the wider, inter-disciplinary focus I had been accustomed to.....and was reduced to hiding in the toilet before scurrying to the classroom to read notes to the increasingly disaffected students.....Little wonder, therefore, that I was soon pushed out.

-Little wonder, therefore, that I was soon pushed out.
 It's not easy to reinvent oneself at age 45 but I was lucky in having what was then the modest income of a full-time Regional politician and experience which proved thoroughly marketable as a consultant when the Wall fell down in 1989.
-I have always been my own man - able to follow my passion - and am now so grateful that I was rescued from a miserable academic existence and able to continue to prowl forbidden borders....
+I have always been my own man - able to follow my passion - and am now so grateful that I was rescued from a miserable academic existence and able to continue to prowl forbidden borders.....

-Yesterday we visited the superb Campulung-Muscel yet again - Romania's first capital with an amazing location and replete with old houses, some of which we visited.... the photograph is one of the externally-painted murals on an unknown church in what seemed the town's nicest area......
+Yesterday we visited the superb Campulung-Muscel yet again - Romania's first capital with an amazing location and replete with old houses, some of which we visited.... the photograph is one of the externally-painted murals on an unknown church in what seemed the town's nicest area.......

-Thursday, August 13, 2015
+August 2015